mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/insurance-cost-prediction.md

 ## Create the model

-Now, to create the model let's move to mindsdb database. and let's see what's inside.
+Now, to create the model, let's move to the MindsDB database, and see what's inside.

 ![](https://github.com/kinkusuma/mindsdb/blob/add-regression-tutorial-sql/docs/mindsdb-docs/docs/assets/sql/tutorials/insurance-cost-prediction/show-tables-sql-2.png)